Fertility treatment abroad that's 70% cheaper than UK clinics? Tell me more!

 Yes – Becky had successful donor-egg treatment at the clinic in October 2012 and 2015 and now has two beautiful daughters!

 Personalised support sounds good.
 Does your service have any other benefits?

 Yes.
 Patients get discounts on fertility medication via our Prescription Price Promise

-scheme, discounts on selected hotels in Brno, big reductions on currency-exchange payments, the very best prices on pre-treatment scans and tests in the UK – and more.
+scheme, discounts on selected hotels in Brno, big reductions on currency-exchange payments, the very best prices on pre-treatment scans and tests in the UK and higher success rates than the clinic itself.
 We’ve arranged these competitive prices with trusted third-party suppliers.
 You could save up to £1,000.
 We saved £300 on medication alone on our last trip because we knew where to go for each item on the prescription.

 Do you accept patients from countries other than the UK?

 Yes.
 As well as helping UK patients, we also accept couples from other parts of Europe, including the Republic of Ireland, Germany and France.
 We also accept bookings from Canada, Australia, New Zealand and other countries across the world.